-The data that emerges from the RSI report is of particular interest to the Fed.
+The data that emerges from the RSI report is of particular interest to the Federal Reserve.
 It uses the data as a means to analyze and determine consumer purchases, which factors into the Fed’s overall economy analysis and understanding of emerging trends.

-As you may expect, any and all information related to the RSI report receives widespread financial media coverage.
-Forex traders often face repercussions of this data, as it can highlight trends in consumer spending via the overall analysis of economic and business trends, along with the industries impacted more directly by the data.
+As you may expect, any information related to the RSI report receives widespread financial media coverage.
+Forex traders often gain insight from this data, as it can highlight trends in consumer spending via the overall analysis of economic and business trends along with the industries impacted more directly by the data.

 How to Best Use the RSI Report

-It is important to keep an eye out for the consensus number (or “street number”), because how close—or not so close—this number is to the predicted figure will be revealing.
-The forex market will be rocked by uncertainty should it fall short—so if the figure is lower than expected, it could potentially shake the USD.
+It is important to keep an eye out for the consensus number (or “street number”) because how close or not this number is to the predicted figure will be revealing.
+The forex market will be rocked by uncertainty should it fall short, so if the figure is lower than expected, it could potentially shake the USD.
 It’s effectively an indicator of economic performance, so preparation is key to effective trading off the back of the RSI report issue.
 No matter whether the USD is ultimately pushed forward or dragged down, it pays to increase the level of stop-loss and risk management measures in effect prior to any RSI report.